lebrunthibault/Protocol0-Ableton-Remote-Script/README.md

 This script executes in the context of ableton's bundled python interpreter and with a lot of limitations (e.g. sending a simple keystroke or click is not possible from the script).
-To make these kind of things possible the script is supported by a backend that you can find in [this repo](https://github.com/lebrunthibault/Protocol-0-backend).
+To make this kind of things possible the script is supported by a backend that you can find in [this repo](https://github.com/lebrunthibault/Protocol-0-backend).
 > Without setting up the backend (might not be straightforward) the script will only partially work.